πŸ”₯ DeepEval 4.0 just got released. Read the announcement.

 answer_relevancy = AnswerRelevancyMetric(model=model)

-There are TWO mandatory and FIVE optional parameters when creating an AmazonBedrockModel:
+There are ZERO mandatory and SEVEN optional parameters when creating an AmazonBedrockModel:

-• region_name: A string specifying the AWS region hosting your Bedrock endpoint (e.g. us-east-1).
+• [Optional] region: A string specifying the AWS region hosting your Bedrock endpoint (e.g. us-east-1).
+Defaults to AWS_BEDROCK_REGION if not passed; raises an error at runtime if unset.

 • [Optional] aws_access_key_id: A string specifiying your AWS Access Key ID.
-If omitted, falls back to the default AWS credentials chain.
+Defaults to AWS_ACCESS_KEY_ID if not passed; if still omitted, falls back to the AWS default credentials chain.

 • [Optional] aws_secret_access_key: A string specifiying your AWS Secret Access Key.
-If omitted, falls back to the default AWS credentials chain.
+Defaults to AWS_SECRET_ACCESS_KEY if not passed; if still omitted, falls back to the AWS default credentials chain.

-• [Optional] input_token_cost: A float specifying the per-input-token cost in USD.
-Defaulted to 0.
+• [Optional] cost_per_input_token: A float specifying the per-input-token cost in USD.
+Defaults to AWS_BEDROCK_COST_PER_INPUT_TOKEN if available in deepeval's model cost registry, else None.

-• [Optional] output_token_cost: A float specifying the per-output-token cost in USD.
-Defaulted to 0.
+• [Optional] cost_per_output_token: A float specifying the per-output-token cost in USD.
+Defaults to AWS_BEDROCK_COST_PER_OUTPUT_TOKEN if available in deepeval's model cost registry, else None.

 Available Amazon Bedrock Models